Frozen Alive (film)

-Frozen Alive (aka) Der Fall X 701 is a 1964 British-German international co-production science-fiction film produced by Artur Brauner and Ronald Rieti, and directed by Bernard Knowles.
+Frozen Alive (also known as Der Fall X 701) is a 1964 British-German international co-production science-fiction film directed by Bernard Knowles and produced by Artur Brauner and Ronald Rieti.
 It stars Mark Stevens, Marianne Koch, and Wolfgang Lukschy.
-The film was released in the US in 1966 on a double bill with Destination Inner Space.

-The plot concerns scientists Dr. Frank Overton and Dr. Helen Wieland, who are experimenting in Berlin with "deep-freezing" chimpanzees (the word cryogenics isn’t used in the film) and thawing them unhurt.
+The film was released in the US in 1966 on a double bill with Destination Inner Space.The plot concerns scientists Dr. Frank Overton and Dr. Helen Wieland, who are experimenting in Berlin with "deep-freezing" chimpanzees (the word cryogenics is only used once in the film) and thawing them unhurt.
 Overton decides to use himself as a human test subject, but he is wrongly accused of murdering his philandering wife, and the police believe that he is attempting to avoid arrest.

 Plot

-Two scientists from the World Health Organisation's Low Temperature Unit in Berlin - the American Dr. Frank Overton (Stevens) and Dr. Helen Wieland (Koch), a West German, have successfully frozen chimpanzees, stored them at -80 °C for three months, and thawed them with no ill effects.
+Two scientists from the World Health Organisation's Low Temperature Unit in Berlin – the American Dr. Frank Overton and Dr. Helen Wieland, a West German, have successfully frozen chimpanzees, stored them at -80 °C for three months, and thawed them with no ill effects.
 Their goal is to move on to humans and save those suffering from currently incurable diseases.

-Frank and Helen are affectionate, but Frank is married to Joan (Delphi Lawrence), an alcoholic fashion journalist.
-Her lover, Tony Stein (Joachim Hansen), is a newspaper crime reporter.
+Frank and Helen are affectionate, but Frank is married to Joan, an alcoholic fashion journalist, who is jealous of the two, although nothing is going on between them.
+Her lover, Tony Stein, is a newspaper crime reporter.